gsamil/my-learning/machine_learning/regression_confidence.md

 If our regression model is not a perfect fit for our training data (and this is mostly the case), we might want to know how confident our model is about the predicted value.

-Generating a confidence interval related to an output value can help us to understand this, because we can use it to calculate a confidence score for the prediction.
+Generating a confidence interval for the prediction can help us to understand this, because we can use it to calculate a confidence score for the prediction.

 In this post, I will explore possible options to generate a confidence interval for regression models.